geomaster/kokrotimg/BUILDING.cygwin.md

 It should all be running smoothly.
 Welcome to 1992!

+## Using the library

+To use the library, one need not do a lot of things.
+Add the include directory from the build tree to your compiler include paths (so you will be able to #include <kokrotimg/kokrotimg.h>) and then link against the libkokrotimg.dll dynamic library.
+This is of course possible only when you're compiling your program on Cygwin and it is obviously not ABI- or whatever-compatible with MSVC or MinGW.
+I will add a MSVC and MinGW compatible version of KokrotImg soon, but just KokrotImg, not KokrotViz.
+It's just not worth the hassle.

 ## Troubleshooting

 I've had many issues with running this, but they have been due to my